crvarsha0102/E-commerce-Product-Recommender-system/README.md

 This project outlines how to build a personalized e-commerce recommendation system using Python, Flask, and various machine learning techniques.
 The goal is to enhance the user experience on an e-commerce platform by providing tailored product suggestions, thereby increasing user engagement and sales.

-Features
+Features:
 Personalized Recommendations: Delivers product suggestions based on individual user preferences and behavior.
 Multiple Recommendation Models: Implements and combines different recommendation approaches:

-Content-based Filtering: Recommends items with similar attributes.
+1) Content-based Filtering: Recommends items with similar attributes.

-Collaborative Filtering: Uses user-item interaction data to find patterns and make predictions.
+2) Collaborative Filtering: Uses user-item interaction data to find patterns and make predictions.

-Hybrid & Multi-model Approaches: Combines the above methods for more accurate and diverse results.
+3) Hybrid & Multi-model Approaches: Combines the above methods for more accurate and diverse results.
 Flask Web Application: Provides a user-friendly web interface for browsing products, viewing recommendations, and interacting with the system.
 Scalable Architecture: Built with Python libraries like pandas, scikit-learn, and TensorFlow for efficient data processing and model training.

-Technologies Used
+Technologies Used:
 Flask: The web framework for the e-commerce application.
 Python: The core programming language.
 Machine Learning Libraries: pandas, numpy, scikit-learn, TensorFlow.

-Getting Started
+Getting Started:
 Clone the repository:

 git clone [repository-url]